show all collections

 2009

-more about Hoon Chong
+About Hoon Chong

 Hoon Chong studied graphic design at the School of Visual Arts in New York.
 “I started my motion design career at Manhattan Transfer as an intern and then as a full-time designer.
 Several years later, I had the unique opportunity to start up Freestyle Collective, a design studio that mainly focused on combining great design with motion graphics.
 I was the Creative Director (CD) there for six years.
 I am now the CD at Suspect."

-more about Hoon Chong
+More about Hoon Chong

 Full credits